mattduff707/5-3-1/README.md

 - Sketched a rough design
 - Identified logic to implement: controlled inputs with conditions, dynamic results and scalability
-- Broke it down into manageable tasks
+- Broke down the design and logic into manageable tasks

 ---